aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/README.md

 5. Uncomment `rootUserEmail` and provide the main account user's email address
 6. Run `chmod 777 <STAGE>.yaml` to allow local script to read the file

-Note: For Solutions Implementations deployment, the `awsRegionShortName` value will be pre-assigned to a random 3 letter word since that's required for synthesizing the CDK template.
+Note: For Solutions Implementations deployment, the `awsRegionShortName` value will be pre-assigned to `test`.

 ## Running Code Locally